 What is the Pharmaceutical Benefits Scheme (PBS)?

-The Pharmaceutical Benefits Scheme, also known as the PBS, is a Government run scheme which subsidises the cost of about 80% of all prescription medicines available in Australia.
-Under the PBS all Australian residents and overseas visitors with reciprocal benefits have access to prescription medicine at a more affordable cost.
+The Pharmaceutical Benefits Scheme (PBS) is a Government run scheme which provides access to a wide range of medicine within Australia.
+Under the PBS, all Australian residents and overseas visitors from countries that have a Reciprocal Health Care Agreement with Australia have access to a range of prescription medicines at a more affordable cost.

-Medicare Australia administers the PBS which includes processing claims and paying benefits.
-More information about the PBS can be found on the Medicare website at medicareaustralia.gov.au.
+More information about the PBS can be found on the Medicare website.